 Fill out your information on our Mailing List page and in the comment box please note whether you’re interested in being a “theater volunteer” or an “office/other volunteer.”

 When and where are the Festival auditions?

-Auditions are scheduled for November 4-6, 2016 at the Palace of Fine Arts Theatre in San Francisco.
+Auditions are scheduled for early November 2017 at the Palace of Fine Arts Theatre in San Francisco.
 In the past, aside from the Palace, the auditions have taken place at venues such as YBCA Theater, UC Berkeley’s Zellerbach Hall, and SF State University’s McKenna Theatre.

 How many dance companies participate in the Festival auditions?